Wolverine971/9takes/src/blog/enneagram/philosophy-psychology-and-the-ennegram.md

 ---
-title: 'Philosophy and Psychology gave birth to the Enneagram'
+title: 'Philosophy and Psychology Gave Birth to the Enneagram'
 description: 'Freud and Plato stumble on the Enneagram'
 author: 'DJ Wayne'
 date: '2023-07-11'